Health Care Administration Degrees in Minnesota

 Getting into health care management may allow you to become part of exciting initiatives in Minnesota.
 In the Twin Cities, a nurse-led clinic recently opened up, serving as both a health care provider facility and a training facility.
 Working as an administrator with a Bachelor’s in Health Sciences in Minnesota may expand your knowledge and your abilities.

 Furthermore, your skills in health care administration may help you improve the financial standing of Minnesota health care organizations.
-The Star Tribune reports that charity care in Minnesota has decreased significantly, but the amount of bad debt taken on by health care organizations has increased.
+Charity care in Minnesota has decreased significantly, but the amount of bad debt taken on by health care organizations has increased.

 Getting Your Bachelor’s in Health Administration in Minnesota